Characterization of the Quasi-Stationary State of an Impurity Driven by Monochromatic Light I - The Effective Theory: The host environment--impurity--light source microscopic model

 \item[(b)] To obtain an efficient optical pumping, the strengths $\tilde{\eta },\tilde{\lambda}>0$ of respectively the optical pump and the interaction with the host environment have to be of the same order, i.e., $\tilde{\eta} \sim\tilde{\lambda}$, see Section \ref{moderate section}.
 Indeed, if $\tilde{ \eta}>>\tilde{\lambda}$, then Rabi oscillations with frequency of order $ \tilde{\eta}$ are the dominating processes governing the dynamics of populations.
 This oscillations are then generally damped in a time--scale of order $\tilde{\lambda}^{-1}$ not depending much on the intensity of the pump.
 In the opposite situation, i.e., when $\tilde{\eta}<<\tilde{\lambda}$, no inversion of population can appear as the system relaxes in this case to a state near the ground state (or a thermal equilibrium state) of the atom and all the energy provided by the (weak) optical pump is lost into the (very large) host environment.

-\item[(c)] Finally, the inversion of population described in physics textbooks makes sense if the {}\textquotedblleft $N$--level atom\textquotedblright {}\ picture stays valid.
+\item[(c)] Finally, the inversion of population described in physics textbooks makes senses if the {}\textquotedblleft $N$--level atom\textquotedblright {}\ picture stays valid.
 In other words, the interaction with the host environment must be a small perturbation of the Hamiltonian representing the $N$--level atom.
 By (b), the optical pump should also be seen as a perturbation of the $N$--level atom.
 In view of this observation it is appropriate to use (Kato's) perturbation theory \cite {Kato} of (discrete) eigenvalues of the $N$--level atom. \end{itemize}

-The host environment discussed in (a), i.e., the fermionic thermal reservoir, is described in details in Section \ref{sect crystal}.
+The host environment discussed in (a), i.e., the fermionic thermal reservoir, is described in Section \ref{sect crystal} in details.
 We then define the impurity and the external monochromatic light source in Sections \ref{part.syst}--\ref{section pump nija}, respectively.
 The coupled full system is set up in Sections \ref{Section dynamics}--\ref{moderate section}.